 It is by GRACE that after we suffer awhile are we strengthened and established by God, and not us only but also our brethren in the world.
 It is written satan is as a roaring lion seeking to devour whosoever he can, but we have the power of Christ on our side and by our faith in HIM are we not overtaken!
 (1 Peter 5:8-11).
 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour: Whom resist stedfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world.
 But the God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you.
 To him be glory and dominion for ever and ever.
 Amen.

-GRACE does not allow one to sin, but just the opposite as we are not under the law and are now servants of obedience of righteousness.
+GRACE does not allow one to sin, but just the opposite as we are not under the law when we are in Christ, but are servants of obedience of righteousness.
 (Romans 6:13-18).
 Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
 For sin shall not have dominion over you: for ye are not under the law, but under grace.
 What then? shall we sin, because we are not under the law, but under grace?
 God forbid.
 Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
 But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
 Being then made free from sin, ye became the servants of righteousness.